barsoom/devbook/styleguide/README.md

 ### Put "FIXME" in placeholder translations.

-If you must store unfinished translations, add a "FIXME" so it's clear and easy to search for.
+If you must store unfinished translations, add a "FIXME" so it's obvious, and easy to search for.

 So do: